 I’m a software engineering researcher who’s passionate about startups, UX, and entrepreneurship.
 I hold a PhD in computer science from the University of Victoria, Canada, and a BSc and MSc in Computer Science from Tel Aviv University.
 My research focuses on software engineering, studying the interplay between developers, tools, their activities, and how this interplay affects collaboration and communication—i.e.,“we shape our tools and our tools shape us”.
 Specifically, I explore how developers, communities, and organizations build and share knowledge, and how their tools support (or hinder) this process.

 I’ve spent six years studying developers and how they work, conducting surveys, interviews, focus groups, case studies, observations, lab experiments, and mining archival data (including data from Stack Overflow and GitHub).
 A key factor of my work looks at the socio-technical perspective, recognizing not only the human-computer interactions, but also interactions of groups and communities with technology.

-I believe that “a 10x engineer isn’t someone who is 10x better than those around them, but someone who makes those around them 10x better”.
-This guiding principle shapes my views and approach, and is reflected in my current role where I led, mentored, and managed many awesome PhD and Master’s students, and had my hands in numerous projects outside of my own research.
+I whole-heartedly believe that “a 10x engineer isn’t someone who is 10x better than those around them, but someone who makes those around them 10x better”.
+This guiding principle shapes my views and approach, and is reflected in my current role where I led, mentored, and managed many awesome PhD and Master’s students.

 For additional information, please see my CV or check the activities, awards, and publications pages.